Impartial achievement and avoidance games for generating finite groups: Algorithms

 \section{Algorithms}

 We developed a software package that computes the simplified structure digraph of $\dng(G)$ and $\gen(G)$.
-We used GAP~\cite{GAP} to get the maximal subgroups and the rest of the computation is implemented in C++.
+We used GAP \cite{GAP} to get the maximal subgroups and the rest of the computation is implemented in C++.
 The software is efficient enough to allow us to compute the nim-numbers for the smallest $100,000$ groups which includes all groups up to size $511$.
 The result is available on our companion web page~\cite{WEB}.
 The algorithms used are shown in Figures~\ref{fig:AlgorithmDNG} and \ref{fig:AlgorithmGEN}.
+Both are based on the results of this section.